jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 sbt:dinocpu> Lab2 / testOnly dinocpu.SingleCycleITypeTesterLab2
 ```

-# Part III: `lw`
+# Part III: First load instruction

-Next, we will implement the `lw` instruction.
+Next, we will implement the `ld` instruction.
 Officially, this is a I-type instruction, so you shouldn't have to make too many modifications to your data path.

-As with the previous parts, first update your control unit to assert the necessary control signals for the `lw` instruction, then modify your CPU data path to add the necessary MUXes and wire up your control.
+As with the previous parts, first update your control unit to assert the necessary control signals for the `ld` instruction, then modify your CPU data path to add the necessary MUXes and wire up your control.
 For this part, you will have to think about how this instruction uses the ALU.
 You will also need to incorporate the data memory into your data path, starting with this instruction.